Removal of halides and complexants

-Our collaberation with the National Nuclear Laboratory on the ELENDES (Electrochemical Enhancement of Nuclear Decontamination Solutions) project has demonstrated via active trails the effectivness of an electrochemical process in removing chloride (sub 10ppm) and destroying 100% of the complexing ability of EDTA in 1L batches of acidic spent decontamination solutions.
+Our collaboration with the National Nuclear Laboratory on the ELENDES (Electrochemical Enhancement of Nuclear Decontamination Solutions) project has demonstrated (via active trials) the effectivness of an electrochemical process in removing chloride (sub 10 ppm) and destroying 100% of the complexing ability of EDTA in 1l batches of acidic spent decontamination solutions.

-The process hardware is currently been scaled up to allow us to conduct active trails at the 10L scale and an outline design for a 480L version has already been generated.
-C-Tech are keen to replicate the sucess of the ELENDES project and work with companies in the nuclear sector to develop nuclearised versions of our technologies to meet specific decomisioning/decontamination challenges.
+The process hardware is currently being scaled up to allow us to conduct active trails at the 10l scale and an outline design for a 480l version has already been generated.
+C-Tech Innovation are keen to replicate the sucess of the ELENDES project and work with companies in the nuclear sector to develop nuclearised versions of our technologies to meet specific decommissioning and decontamination challenges.